Semantic search

 Painters Talking Painting 05

-In this talk, educator Magnus Quaife presents his thinking on painting as an act of translation.
-Recounting the recent explosion in the 'expanded field' of painting, Quaife argues that painting's expansion has been enabled by a linguistic turn, frequently discussed and historicised in other fields but not within practices of painting.
+In this talk, artist and educator Magnus Quaife presents his thinking on painting as an act of translation.
+Recounting the recent explosion in the ‘expanded field’ of painting, Quaife argues that painting’s expansion has been enabled by a linguistic turn, frequently discussed and historicised in other fields but not within practices of painting.

 Discussing painting’s turn to the idea that one’s perception of the world is mediated by language, Quaife argues that the shift in painting from the formalist specifics of medium to painting as language has opened up the space to consider painting as a means of self-reflexive translation.